ws1-finder/ws1-finder/README.md

 ### Install
 You can find this extension at [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/workspace-one-finder/faalidmfeahkcajpjccbgdfglmhepbfk)

-Alternatively you may [sideload](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading) the [build](#local-installation)
+Alternatively you may [sideload](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading) the [build](#how-to-build-the-extension)

-## Local Installation
+## How to build the extension

 run the following command from the root directory of this repository